MarsicoFL/forensicolors/README.md

 # forensicolors
+An open source software package written in R statistical language.
+It consist in a set of tools to compute likelihood ratios based on pigmentation traits.
+Also, it allows computing conditional probabilities for unidentified individuals based on missing person characteristics.
+A set of tailored plots are incoporated to analyze likelihood ratio distributions.

 Download this folder, unzip, and open forensicolors.Rproj file with Rstudio.
+Soon, you will be able to download it from CRAN.

 There execute the following commands:
 ```r
 library(devtools)
 load_all()